-The title dietitian is protected by the Health Professional Council so that only qualified practitioners who have met the education requirements can use the title dietitian.
+The title dietitian is protected by the Health and Care Professional Council so that only qualified practitioners who have met the education requirements can use the title dietitian.

 All registered dietitians (RDs) have a university degree or post-graduate qualification which involves nutrition science theory and supervised training in both clinical and community settings.
 Many dietitians work in hospitals and the community, advising individuals in need of therapeutic diets, but dietitians also work in many other areas supporting public health through improved food choices.

 Dietitians are expert in both the science and the communication of nutrition, and registration ensures that dietitians practice to a code of ethics, and maintain professional development.
 Most dietitians are also members of their professional body, the British Dietetic Association.